Bleeding During Pregnancy

 woman should call her health care professional if she has any signs of vaginal bleeding during

-- First trimester bleeding is any vaginal bleeding during the first 3 months of pregnancy.
+- First trimester bleeding is any vaginal bleeding during the first three months of pregnancy.
 Vaginal bleeding may vary from light spotting to

 heavy bleeding with clots.
 Vaginal bleeding is a common problem in early pregnancy, complicating 20% to 30% of all pregnancies.